 Social media and email lists are an organic and fundamental place to start.
 Making it as easy as possible for people to discover and interact with your music is a key aspect.
 Instead of just providing SoundCloud links, creating simple videos or animations, for example, can improve engagement.
 It doesn’t have to be costly either.
 With a little digging, you can find free mobile and desktop apps to help create a quality product.
 This includes design industry standard apps from Adobe that are free, like Spark Video and Spark Post.
 Check out our article on free video editing software for more help!

 While this is not a definitive list (especially since every case is unique), these are solid general guidelines to help you out when a traditional A&R situation is not available.
 Which is, honestly, more likely than not.
 Help out in any way you can, and don’t simply rely on the label to do all of the work – for both your sake and theirs!
 By utilising both the label and your own time, you can begin to create momentum.

-Music Gateway can also help boost your career, including promoting your music!
+Music Gateway can also help boost your career, including music management and promoting your music!
 Take a look at our Music Promotion page to find out what we can offer to get your music heard.
 Also, check out our Sync opportunities page to get your music in TV and Film.
 Try it out for free today by signing up or clicking the button below.